At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

-Things to note while practicing: script lettering was generally done with some sort of calligraphy tool like a fountain dip pen, oblique pen, etc. That is something to remember when trying to understand the thicks and thins and other characteristics.
-Additionally, with a script style of lettering it's usually only the first letter within the word that's capitalized, not the entire word.
+Things to note while practicing: script lettering was generally done with some sort of calligraphy tool like a fountain dip pen, oblique pen, etc. That's something to remember when trying to understand the thicks and thins and other characteristics.
+Additionally, with a script style of lettering, it's usually only the first letter within the word that's capitalized, not the entire word.
 I've only kept the HEAO capitalized to remain consistent with the other styles of typography we're learning.

 Keep that all in mind when practicing the below steps.
 Let's get started!

-Add that crossbar and teardrop terminals and this H is complete!
+Add that crossbar and the teardrop terminals, and this H is complete!
 (Note: the additional "swash" stroke on the left-hand stroke of the H is optional.
-More details and info about the "extras" will be covered in another tutorial)
+More details and info about the "extras" will be covered in another tutorial.)

 If you take a look at this script E, you'll notice it's rather odd looking.
 Definitely a unique letterform.
-And the best part about it is that it's formed in one single stroke of the pen.
+And the best part about it is that it's formed with a single stroke of the pen.

-To form this E, begin a bit below the cap-height, curve upwards toward the top-right and bring it around counterclockwise and downward toward the about the center of your 2" space on your guide page.
-Once that's complete, curve outward and down towards the bottom left and circle around to the top right while still keeping that curve below the crossbar-line.
+To form this E, begin a bit below the cap-height, curve upwards toward the top-right, and bring it around counterclockwise and downward toward about the center of your 2" space on your guide page.
+Once that's complete, curve outward and down towards the bottom left and circle around to the top right, while still keeping that curve below the crossbar-line.
 This gif will help you understand the process a bit more.